DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresense-Vision/Spresense-VisionModel_SdCard/README.md

       got coded differently?

 **_TODO_**

-* Investigate the code differences between the *Arduino* Library and the *EdgeImpulse* Spresense Firmware to see why the *Arduino* implementation is not reliably identifying individuals screws in a single image.
+* Investigate the code differences between the *Arduino* Library and the *EdgeImpulse* Spresense Firmware to see why the *Arduino* implementation is not *reliably identifying* individuals screws in a single image.

-* Try running this Model on a different MCU, like an *Arduino* Portenta, to see how FOMO performs on device.
-(It may be that the *EI* model deployed MUST be a float model as was the case when I tested the *EdgeImpulse* Spresense Firmware on a keyphrase detection Model.)
+* Try running this Model on a different MCU, like an *Arduino* Portenta, to see how this particular FOMO model performs on device.
+(It may be that the *EI* model deployed MUST be a float model as was the case when I tested the *EdgeImpulse* Spresense Firmware and then went on and implemented an Arduino program running on a *Sony Spresense* using a a [keyphrase detection (float not an int8) Model](https://github.com/DeveloperMarcial/Edge_Impulse/tree/trunk/Arduino_EdgeImpulse/Sony_Spresense/Spresense-AudioModel/Code/Spresense-AudioModel).

 |Filename / Folder Name | Description |
 | --- | --- |